Back to: Design Patterns in C# With Real-Time Examples

 - Delete an existing record in the database

 This list, however, is not fixed.
 You may have more or fewer operations in the repository as per your business requirement.
-For the sake of our example let’s decide that these five operations are needed from the Employee repository.
-To achieve this first we will create an Interface (i.e. IEmployeeRepository) with these five methods and then we will implement this interface in a class (i.e. EmployeeRepositpry).
+For our example, these five operations are needed from the Employee repository.
+To achieve this, first, we will create an Interface (i.e., IEmployeeRepository) with these five methods, and then we will implement this interface in a class (i.e., EmployeeRepositpry).

 IEmployeeRepository.cs